 Instructions

-- Add the beans, syrup, applesauce, baking powder, vanilla and salt to a food processor and blend for a minute.
+- Add the beans, syrup, almond milk, applesauce, baking powder, vanilla and salt to a food processor and blend for a minute.
 Scrape the top and sides and then add the cocoa powder and oat flour.
 Process for a minute or so.
 Scrape down the sides very well and process again for another 1-2 minutes.
 Walk away and let it run until completely smooth.
 It should be smooth and thick, like the consistency of a nut butter.
 Don't judge the result by the taste of the batter (if you try it) because it tastes slightly beany, but not at all once baked!
-Add the chocolate chips and give it a good stir around the bowl with a spoon to incorporate them, but don't blend them.

 - Spread the batter into the pan, making sure to scrape out ALL of the batter from the processor, including underneath the blade.
 I used a skinny rubber spatula to get it all out and spread the top of the batter flat and out to the corners of the pan.
 Dampen the spatula with water to help if necessary, as it will be thick and sticky.
 Sprinkle extra chocolate chips all over the top and make sure to gently press them into the batter, so they remain in tact while baking.